gvwilson/thirdbit/fiction/santas/index.md

 In fact,
 it was daytime,
 when a moment ago it had been dark and evening.
-And there was sand---lots of sand.
+And there was sand—lots of sand.
-And---
+And—

 "That looks like a pyramid,"
-a small part of Finner's brain<sup>Not the part that evolved to keep them out of predators---pyramids weren't really its concern.</sup> told the rest of them.
+a small part of Finner's brain<sup>Not the part that evolved to keep them out of predators—pyramids weren't really its concern.</sup> told the rest of them.

 The second santa got to her feet and brushed sand off her uniform, which had already started to turn a sandy-beige color.
 "Where are we?" she asked.

 It took Finner a moment to realize she was asking them.
-"I---I don't know."
+"I—I don't know."
 It was hot, they realized.
 Much too hot for the coat they had on.
 And where was Gran-Granna?